Prakash9724/UBER_/Backend/Readme.md

 ### Method: GET

 ### Description:
-This endpoint is used to log out the user.
-It clears the authentication token from the cookies and adds it to the blacklist.
+This endpoint logs out the user by clearing the authentication token from the cookies and adding it to the blacklist.

 ### Required Data:
 No request body is required for this endpoint.